JasonPaulGithub/Venly-Tech-Test/README.md

 This project was completed for a tec exam that was carried out on Friday 12th of May 2023.

-Criteria: Complete 9 tasks within a three hour time frame.
+Criteria: Complete all tasks within a three hour time frame.

 Solution: Each Push to this project is a timestamp with code that correlates to each task given.